Vergeront Museum Planning

 Rich in Possibilities

-While dollar store items and commercial toys may be loose and moveable, they lack other vital qualities that imbue loose parts with powers of attraction, fascination, exploration, and discovery: open-endedness, beauty, and abundance.
+While dollar store items and commercial toys may be loose and moveable, they lack other vital qualities that imbue loose parts with powers of attraction, fascination, exploration, and discovery.
+They are open-ended, beautiful, and plentiful.

 Features like shape, color, texture, and smell make loose parts even more interesting, suggesting new paths to explore.
 A child may gather all the red objects or all those that sparkle; arrange keys in a radial pattern and then end-to-end in a train; set pine cones on end to create a forest and arrange them in a spiral.
 Loose parts sized for small hands allow children to pick up easily, bring close for careful visual inspection, and arrange in many ways.
 Adding paper and markers to the mix can further extend the exploration and thinking.

 While saying that beautiful loose parts are more engaging than “ugly” ones may seem obvious, deciding what makes some beautiful is not.
-In the eye of the beholder will always be at work, but some qualities tend to make loose parts attractive and promising, if not beautiful.
+In the eye of the beholder will always be at work, but some qualities tend to make loose parts intriguing, attractive, and promising, if not, in fact, beautiful.

-Ordinary objects and materials also become more fascinating when combined and mixed.
+Ordinary objects and materials also become more fascinating when combined, mixed, and set in different contexts.
 Light interacting with objects shines through, reflects off of them, and casts shadows.
-Adding mirrors, multiplies objects.
+Adding mirrors multiplies objects.
 Water splashed on objects intensifies colors and makes them shiny.
 Combining ordinary objects points to new possibilities: shells arranged on an oval mat creating a mandala; sticks alternating with stones in a giant running pattern; a giant star defined by sticks filled with colored leaves; or multi-colored glass beads pressed into a large disk of clay.

 At the same time, manufactured discards and by-products can be compelling when carefully selected.
 Clear plastic colored shapes, especially when placed on a light table, or multi-colored plastic caps in great quantities can inspire designs, patterns, narratives, and self-portraits.
-Discarded objects like tubes, reels, and gaskets in similar shapes and sizes, and deliberately chosen in only black and white invite exploration of shape without the distraction of.
+Discarded objects like tubes, reels, and gaskets in similar shapes and sizes, and deliberately selected in only black and white invite exploration of shape without the distraction of other colors.

 As important as open-ended and beautiful materials are, seeing objects in great abundance jolts us out of our usual mindset.
 Perceptions of the object itself and what it can do change.
 Seemingly ordinary objects like buttons, brushes, cardboard tubes, or rubber bands suddenly seem remarkable.
 The abundance of objects feels contagious, infecting us with a sense of expanding possibilities.
-Vast quantities seem to confer permission to explore freely, take risks, and make mistakes.
+Vast quantities seem to confer permission to explore freely, take risks, make mistakes, and start again.

 When time is also in abundance–when there is time to look closely at each pebble, feel and compare them, arrange them just so, and rearrange them again–then the possibilities for thinking and creating that loose parts offer also expand.